hoangsonww/SymptomSync-Health-App/docs/DESIGN.md

 # Design Document

-> Written by: Caroline Bryan, Kathryn Brown, David Nguyen, and Erica Ocbu for COMP 426: Modern Web Programming at UNC-Chapel Hill.
+> Written by: David Nguyen and Erica Ocbu for COMP 426: Modern Web Programming at UNC-Chapel Hill.

 ## Feature Plan